Everything you need to know about stenciling

 a big roll of paper to protect surfaces

-something to pour paint onto
+something flat-ish to pour paint into

 something to off load paint from the brush (rag or plank of wood)

 container of water